CiscoDevNet/terraform-provider-mso/website/docs/r/schema_site_service_graph.html.markdown

         -> `snat`, `dnat` or `snat_dnat` are only supported for template_service_graph.service_node.type `firewall`.

     * `consumer_connector_type` - (Optional) Consumer connector type of the service node.
+This parameter is only applicable for cloud sites.
 This parameter is only applicable for third_party_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
 Allowed values are `redir` and `none`.
     * `provider_interface` - (Optional) Interface name of the provider interface of the service node.
+This parameter is only applicable for cloud sites.
 This parameter is only applicable for network_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
     * `consumer_interface` - (Optional) Interface name of the consumer interface of the service node.
+This parameter is only applicable for cloud sites.
 This parameter is only applicable for network_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.

 ## Attribute Reference ##